Gauntt History, Family Crest & Coats of Arms

 Gauntt Spelling Variations

-spelling variations are a prevailing characteristic of Norman surnames.
+Endless spelling variations are a prevailing characteristic of Norman surnames.
 Old and Middle English lacked any definite spelling rules, and the introduction of Norman French added an unfamiliar ingredient to the English linguistic stew.
 French and Latin, the languages of the court, also influenced spellings.
 Finally, Medieval scribes generally spelled words according to how they sounded, so one person was often referred to by different spellings in different documents.
-The name has been spelled Gaunt, Gant and others.
+The name has been spelled Gaunt, Gant, Kaunt and others.

 Early Notables of the Gauntt family (pre 1700)

-Another 43 words (3 lines of text) are included under the topic Early Gauntt Notables in all our PDF Extended History products and printed products wherever possible.
+Another 134 words (10 lines of text) are included under the topic Early Gauntt Notables in all our PDF Extended History products and printed products wherever possible.